Ras Al Khaimah Free Trade Zone

 Ras Al Khaimah Free Trade Zone (RAK FTZ) is a special economic zone in Ras Al Khaimah.
-RAK FTZ is around an hour's drive from Dubai.
-It has investments from more than 12,000 companies in over a hundred countries, representing more than 50 industry sectors.
+RAK FTZ is around an hour drive from Dubai.

 Overview

 The free zone provides a tax-free environment, 100% foreign ownership, fast-track visas, freedom to source labour and materials globally, and ongoing business support services.
 RAK FTZ provides these incentives at lower cost than free zones in other emirates.

 RAK FTZ was established in May 2000 by an Emiri Decree.
 His Highness Sheikh Ahmed bin Saqr Al Qasimi is its chairman.

 RAK FTZ has four free zone parks in Ras Al Khaimah – a Business Park for office clients, an Industrial Park for heavy manufacturing, a Technology Park for trading and light manufacturing, and an Academic Zone for educational institutions.
 It has also representative offices in Turkey, India, and Germany.

-RAK FTZ organises the Business Excellence Awards, and ABIYA was awarded the fastest growing company in 2015.
+RAK FTZ organizes the Business Excellence Awards, and ABIYA was awarded the fastest growing company in 2015.

+It has investments from more than 12,000 companies in over a hundred countries, representing more than 50 industry sectors.